 - Associating the brand with popular companies in your industry.

 Employees should be able to proudly announce their place of employment.

 As a result, this creates a sense of belonging in the minds of the employees.

 17. Mutual Respect & Employee Engagement

-An employee that feels respected in the workplace will always be a happy.
+An employee that feels respected in the workplace will always be happy.
 Hence, it’s imperative to create an environment of mutual respect among all employees.

 To properly engage your employees and make them feel respected:

 - You should work towards and invest in making employees’ time spent in the workplace more pleasant, as well as, more productive.

 - Increase communication and collaboration to accomplish tasks, and pay attention to a greater number of employee needs.

 - It’s always best to include your employees in your employee retention strategies, that way you boost the respect they have for you, increase employee engagement, and ensure that your strategies always hit the mark.